santanukumarjha/Assignment/README.md

 # GoGram
-Node Api with authentication technique using json web token(i.e. JWT) Code base contains Rest end points.
+Node Api with authentication technique using json web token(i.e. JWT).
+In JWT authentication technique is token based.
+So for logout we don't rest end point implementation.
+This needs to handle at client side.
+If user is not logging out then token will expire after expire timeout time.

+Code base contains Rest end points.
 So for testing purpose needs to be installed.
 Postman can be installed form chrome store .
 Url: https://chrome.google.com/webstore/category/extensions